 Top Tourist Cities and Attractions in Morocco

-Morocco boasts several cities and landmarks that are essential for any travel itinerary.
-Here’s a closer look at three of the most popular destinations:
+Morocco boasts cities and landmarks steeped in history, culture, and intrigue.
+Here’s a closer look at three must-visit destinations.

 Marrakech: The Red City